Prefixes and Suffixes Do Not Belong in Interface Names

 }

-I don't really care?
-Actually, no, I admit I'm quite curious, so when I'm exploring someone else's library, I take a peek at what's behind the type and hover over it:
+Do I really not care?
+Well, actually, I admit I'm quite curious, so when I'm exploring someone else's library, I take a peek at what's behind the type and hover over it with my mouse:

-Oh, I see.
-And that's the end of story.
+Aha, now I know.
+And that's the end of the story.
 Knowing whether it's a class or an interface would be important if I wanted to create an instance of it, but that's not the case, I'm just talking about the type of the variable now.
-And this is where I want to stay out of these implementation details.
-And I certainly don't want them embedded in my code!
+And here, I want to be shielded from these details.
+And I certainly don't want them cluttering my code!
 What's behind a type is part of its definition, not the type itself.

 class FormRenderer